Part 1 – Dolby Atmos in Logic Pro

 Phase and frequency reproduction

-Something that is important when you have several speakers playing sound to the same point is not to get phase errors or miscalibration in the frequencies.
+Something that is important when you have several speakers playing sound towards the same point is avoiding phase errors or miscalibration in certain frequencies.
 To avoid this, you need a program that can analyze and adjust this for your speakers.
 You can do your own analysis and use Logic’s own EQ and Sample Delay for this.
 However, we recommend that you invest in a program such as Sonarworks.
 They help you with this and the calibration is applied to the sound on your computer, instead of in Logic Pro.

 KMR’s services & equipment